Jumptime unraveling of Markovian open quantum systems

-\paragraph*{Acknowledgments.} F.N. is supported in part by: NTT Research, Army Research Office (ARO) (Grant No. W911NF-18-1-0358), Japan Science and Technology Agency (JST) (via the CREST Grant No.~JPMJCR1676), Japan Society for the Promotion of Science (JSPS) (via the KAKENHI Grant No.~JP20H00134, and the JSPS-RFBR Grant No.~JPJSBP120194828), and the Foundational Questions Institute Fund (FQXi) (Grant No.~FQXi-IAF19-06), a donor advised fund of the Silicon Valley Community Foundation.
-A.V.R is partially supported by the Russian Foundation for Basic Research (RFBR grant No.~19-02-00421 and RFBR-JSPS grant No.~19-52-50015).
+\paragraph*{Acknowledgments.} F.N. was supported in part by: Nippon Telegraph and Telephone Corporation (NTT) Research, the Japan Science and Technology Agency (JST) [via the Quantum Leap Flagship Program (Q-LEAP), the Moonshot R\&D Grant No.~JPMJMS2061, and the Centers of Research Excellence in Science and Technology (CREST) Grant No.~JPMJCR1676], the Japan Society for the Promotion of Science (JSPS) [via the Grants-in-Aid for Scientific Research (KAKENHI) Grant~No.~JP20H00134 and the JSPS–RFBR Grant~No.~JPJSBP120194828], the Army Research Office (ARO) (Grant~No.~W911NF-18-1-0358), the Asian Office of Aerospace Research and Development (AOARD) (via Grant~No.~FA2386-20-1-4069), and the Foundational Questions Institute Fund (FQXi) via Grant~No.~FQXi-IAF19-06.
+A.V.R. was partially supported by the Russian Foundation for Basic Research (RFBR Grant No.~19-02-00421 and RFBR-JSPS Grant No.~19-52-50015).